euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 So, the basic process for building the bikes was this:

-1. Consult a 1-1 drawing (provided with the kit) that included dimensions for how deep each bamboo piece should be fitted into each lug.
+1. Consult a 1-1 drawing (provided with the kit) that included dimensions for how deep each bamboo piece should be fitted into each lug
-2. Whittle and sand down the bamboo wood until it fits into the lug (shaping).
+2. Whittle and sand down the bamboo wood until it fits into the lug (shaping)
-3. Once everything fits together, glue all the ends into the lugs, let it dry!
+3. Once everything fits together, glue all the ends into the lugs, let it dry
-4. Apply a waterproof coating.
+4. Apply a waterproof coating
 4. Frame done! (well, in theory at least)

 <figure>